-One would be hard-pressed to find a coach who made as big of an impact in her first two seasons as Amanda Cromwell.
+One would be hard-pressed to find a coach who made as big of an impact in her first season as Amanda Cromwell.
 Eight months after being hired on Apr.
-12, 2013 as the fifth head coach in UCLA women’s soccer history, Cromwell led her team to the program’s first-ever NCAA Championship, and her teams have won 43 games with just two losses over two seasons.
+12, 2013 as the fifth head coach in UCLA women’s soccer history, Cromwell led her team to the program’s first-ever NCAA Championship.

 Cromwell’s 2013 Bruins finished the season with a 22-1-3 record and went unbeaten over their last 21 games.
 They gave up just one goal during the NCAA Tournament and only eight goals all season, leading the nation in goals against average (0.296).
 In addition to winning the national championship, the team won the Pac-12 title and tied the school record for most victories in a season.
 Abby Dahlkemper won the Honda Award, and three Bruins earned All-America honors, with five receiving first-team NSCAA All-Region honors.
 Cromwell herself was named Soccer America’s Coach of the Year, the first-such honor for a UCLA women’s soccer coach.

 Year two of the Cromwell era was nearly as successful, as the Bruins went undefeated in their first 23 games before falling to Virginia in the NCAA Quarterfinals.
 Still, the Bruins earned a 21-1-2 record, won a second-straight Pac-12 title, set multiple school records, and accumulated a plethora of awards, including the Honda Award for Sam Mewis and a school-record four NSCAA All-America honors.
 Cromwell earned NSCAA Pacific Region Coach of the Year honors.